nussl/nussl/README.md

-**The Northwestern University Source Separation Library (nussl)** (pronounced ["nuzzle"](http://www.thefreedictionary.com/nuzzle)) is a flexible, object oriented python audio source separation library created by the [Interactive Audio Lab](http://music.cs.northwestern.edu/) at Northwestern University.
-Whether you're a researcher creating novel network architectures or classical signal processing algorithms for source separation or you just need an out-of-the-box source separation model, nussl contains everything you need for modern source separation.
+**The Northwestern University Source Separation Library (nussl)** (pronounced ["nuzzle"](http://www.thefreedictionary.com/nuzzle)) is a flexible, object oriented Python audio source separation library created by the [Interactive Audio Lab](http://music.cs.northwestern.edu/) at Northwestern University.
+Whether you're a researcher creating novel network architectures or new signal processing approaches for source separation or you just need an out-of-the-box source separation model, nussl contains everything you need for modern source separation.